Got MICROAGGRESSIONS? We want to hear about them!

 This phase called for faculty to tailor an assignment to address the concept of safer spaces.
 Assignments, independent or through a specific course, from staff or student, were scientific, sociological, artistic, ecological or personal in their approach.
 Assignments were presented at an exhibit from February 12-16, in the 5C corridor, with a special finissage party to exchange on all we have learned.

 PHASE 2: MARCH 2018

-Join us for a student-led, focus group lunch, where students, faculty and staff will share their experiences with micro-aggressions.
+Three student-led, focus group lunches were held, where students, faculty and staff shared their experiences with microaggressions.

-Students, faculty and staff are invited to attend a forum theatre event, where we will collectively examine how microaggressions are experienced at Dawson, and begin developing a response to managing them.
+Students, faculty and staff were invited to attend a forum theatre event, where we collectively examined how microaggressions are experienced at Dawson, and began developing a response to managing them.

 PHASE 4: EVALUATION & ACTION PLAN

-Using the data gathered throughout the phases, let’s take the next steps and develop an action plan to generate safer spaces at Dawson.
+Using the data gathered throughout the phases, a community of stakeholders proposed an action plan to generate safer spaces at Dawson.
+Please see below: